tailsmonster/kronoscan/README.md

 - Create basic calendar UI with event CRUD
 - Develop sync manager to push and pull changes from backend
 - Add user registration and login flows
+- Add a quick, sparse note-taking system for jotting down thoughts

 ---